Buddhism and Western philosophy: Buddhism and Process philosophy

 The process philosophy of Alfred North Whitehead has several convergent points with Buddhist philosophy.
 Whitehead saw reality as an impermanent constant process of flux and denied that objects had any real substance within them, but rather were ever changing occasions.
 This is similar to the Buddhist concepts of the impermanence and emptiness.
 Whitehead also held that each one of these processes was never independent, but was interrelated and dependent all prior occasions, and this feature of reality which he called 'creativity' has been compared to dependent origination which holds that all events are conditioned by multiple past causes.
 Like Buddhism, Whitehead also held that our understanding of the world is usually mistaken because we hold to the 'fallacy of misplaced concreteness' in seeing constantly changing processes as having fixed substances.
 Buddhism teaches that suffering and stress arises from our ignorance to the true nature of the world.
 Likewise, Whitehead held that the world is "haunted by terror" at this process of change.
 "The ultimate evil in the temporal world...lies in the fact that the past fades, that time is a 'perpetual perishing'" (PR, p.
 340).
 In this sense, Whitehead's concept of "evil" is similar to the Buddhist viparinama-dukkha, suffering caused by change.
 Whitehead also had a view of God which has been likened to the Mahayana theory of the Trikaya as well as the Bodhisattva ideal.

 Panpsychism and Buddha-nature

-Panpsychism is the view that mind or soul is a universal feature of all things; this has been a common view in western philosophy going back to the Presocratics and Plato.
+Panpsychism is the view that mind or soul is a universal feature of all things; this has been a common view in western philosophy going back to Zoroastrianism in Persia, and found as well in the Presocratics and Plato in Greece.
 According to D. S. Clarke, panpsychist and panexperientialist aspects can be found in the Huayan and Tiantai (Jpn.
 Tendai) Buddhist doctrines of Buddha nature, which was often attributed to inanimate objects such as lotus flowers and mountains.